CNGA Board of Directors - 2023

 Mike is the curator of steppe collections at the Denver Botanic Gardens.
 Mike is a graduate of FRCC with specialties in propagation and nursery management.
 Mike works very closely with the Plant Select program and is engaged in plant collections from around the world with an intent to study and understand the flora of the worlds steppe regions.

-James Klett, PhD, Professor Emeritus | Colorado State University, Fort Collins, Colorado
+Chad Miller, PhD, Assistant Professor | Colorado State University, Fort Collins, Colorado